-Climate will be high on the agenda of HRC47.
+Climate is high on the agenda of HRC47.
 The HRC is expected to adopt its annual resolution on human rights and climate change.
-The OHCHR’s analytical study on the promotion and protection of the rights of older persons in the context of climate change (A/HRC/47/46), requested last year in Resolution 44/7, will be presented at this session, and discussed at the Council’s Panel on Climate Change on 30 June.
+The OHCHR’s analytical study on the promotion and protection of the rights of older persons in the context of climate change (A/HRC/47/46), requested last year in Resolution 44/7, was presented at this session, and discussed at the Council’s Panel on Climate Change on 30 June.

 Climate change is an existential threat for people and the planet.
 Its harmful effects undermine the full enjoyment and realization of all human rights, disproportionately affecting those who are already in vulnerable situations.
 Over the past years, the Human Rights Council took on resolutions and discussions on specific aspects of climate change, while Special Rapporteur contributed with reports on specific thematic angles within their mandates.
 However, there is currently no mechanisms to holistically address the interface of climate change and human rights.

 In 2010, an alliance of civil society organizations has called upon the HRC to establish a mandate for a new UN Special Rapporteur on Human Rights and Climate Change in order to better protect the rights of those on the frontlines of climate impacts.
 This call was reiterated by the Climate Vulnerable Forum – an alliance of States highly impacted by climate change – at the 2019 Conference of Parties (COP) under the United Nations Framework Convention on Climate Change (UNFCCC), and in many other contexts by various groups of States and civil society organizations.

 In October 2020, the Pacific Islands Forum Foreign Ministers Meeting called for the creation of a UN Special Rapporteur on human rights and climate change at the HRC47.